Psoriasis Treatment in Reading, PA

 When used to treat psoriatic arthritis, biologics often achieve a significant reduction in pain, swelling and stiffness within 2 to 4 weeks after beginning treatment, and any skin plaques typically clear dramatically within 6 months.

 It’s important to remember that every patient is different—biologics will be more effective for some patients than others.
-Also, these medications are not a cure, and you should continue care with Mr. Himmelsbach to ensure long-term relief.
+Also, these medications are not a cure, and you should continue dermatology care to ensure long-term relief.

 What are the potential side effects?

 The most common side effects with biologics are injection site reactions, such as temporary redness, pain, itching or bruising.
 Additionally, these medications can suppress your immune system, potentially increasing risk for infections.
-To ensure your safety, it is critical to share your full medical history with Mr. Himmelsbach at your appointments, and notify him of any illnesses or side effects you may develop after beginning treatment.
+To ensure your safety, it is critical to share your full medical history with our providers at your appointments, and notify us of any illnesses or side effects you may develop after beginning treatment.

 Other treatments for psoriasis in Reading

-While biologics are Mr. Himmelsbach’s preferred treatment due to their effectiveness and safety, patients with milder plaque psoriasis may consider other treatment options first, such as topical creams and ointments.
+While biologics are our preferred treatment due to their effectiveness and safety, patients with milder plaque psoriasis may consider other treatment options first, such as topical creams and ointments.

 Learn more about psoriasis treatment options at a personal consultation

-Mr. Himmelsbach is happy to accept new and returning dermatology patients at our Berks Plastic Surgery Westview office.
-For your convenience, we offer several evening and Saturday appointment times.
+We are happy to accept new and returning dermatology patients at our Berks Plastic Surgery Dermatology Office.
+For your convenience, we offer a full range of dermatology services to choose from, as well as several evening and Saturday appointment times.
 Contact us today to schedule your consultation.